Catalogue PDF Version

 All history majors select an area of concentration by their junior year.
 The area of concentration may be geographic (African, North American, Latin American, Asian, and European); thematic (for example: gender, race, revolutions); or chronological (medieval, early modern, modern, 20th century).

-At least two 100-level introductory courses (EUST 102, ASN 101, ASN 120 and AFS 110 may substitute for one or more introductory history courses); four 200-level or higher history courses in one area of concentration (geographic, thematic, or chronological).
-Five additional electives, only one of which may be at 100-level.
-The major must include HIST 308 and at least two other 300-level or higher courses, at least one of which must be a research seminar, History independent study, or History Honors project.
+At least two 100-level introductory courses (EUST 102, ASN 101, ASN 120 and AFS 110 may substitute for one or more introductory history courses); four 200-level or higher history courses in one area of concentration (geographic, thematic, or chronological); three 300-level advanced courses, to include HIST 308 Historian’s Craft and a seminar/capstone course or history honors project.
+Of the remaining two courses, only one may be at the 100-level.
 At least three courses of the required eleven must cover different geographical areas.
 All courses must be passed with a grade of C- or better; credit/no credit courses cannot be counted towards the major.

 History Minor